JuanJGP10/JuanJGP10/README.md

 ## About Me

 I'm a passionate Software Developer focused on building clean, scalable and impactful solutions.
-I enjoy turning complex problems into elegant code and bringing ideas to life through technology.
+I enjoy elegant code and bringing ideas to life through technology.
-Beyond coding, I'm an avid videogame enthusiast who appreciates design, storytelling, and creativity.
+Beyond coding, I'm a videogame enthusiast who appreciates design and creativity.

 ---